MicrosoftDocs/memdocs/memdocs/analytics/troubleshoot.md

 ### Endpoints required for Configuration Manager-managed devices

-Configuration Manager-managed devices send data to Intune via the connector on the Configuration Manager role and they do not need directly access to the Microsoft public cloud.
+Configuration Manager-managed devices send data to Intune via the connector on the Configuration Manager role and they don't need directly access to the Microsoft public cloud.

 | Endpoint  | Function  |
 |-----------|-----------|